All the Day’s Sad Stories, by Tina May Hall. May 2009

 “In precise, beautifully-rendered language, Tina May Hall subtly sketches the ups and downs of a woman trying to get pregnant and the way her life is impacted by the flutter of the world and the rhythm of life: internet poker, minor infidelity, fights over mail-order seedlings, hurricanes, and a series of mysterious ×s appearing on her house.
 Honest, unflinching, and very human, All the Day’s Sad Stories is an impressive and worthy debut.”

-Brian Evenson, author of The Open Curtain and Last Days
+Brian Evenson, author of Last Days

 “The turning of the seasons, the failure of a pregnancy, a marriage rattled by frail income and shabby infidelity—All the Day’s Sad Stories strings minute episodes into a bead necklace of a novella.
 I sat down to read a few pages, and before I knew it, I had finished the whole thing, never having moved out of my chair.
 The delicate, fragmentary narrative nevertheless heaves the weight of an entire troubled year.”